background

 The thing is, if you want to understand your market potential or work on a comprehensive business plan for a quarter or entire year, you have to plan before you take action.
 Otherwise, execution is chaos.
 You are spending money reaching people who were never going to buy.

 Your TAM is the foundation for every strategic decision you make.
-Pricing, hiring, channel selection, budget allocation, all of it flows from this.
+Pricing, hiring, channel selection, budget allocation, and even what type of go-to-market motion you should run.

-An effective TAM mapping process transforms how you identify, evaluate, and capture market opportunities.
+An effective TAM mapping process changes how you identify, evaluate, and capture market opportunities.
 More importantly, it focuses on your most promising customer segments.

 Start with clear analysis goals before you even touch a spreadsheet